SushantPoman/Study/Spring notes.md

-Notes:

-29-35-SBMS-17-NOV-23 - Hibernate - Database with mysql, spring boot
+## 29-35-SBMS-17-NOV-23 -
-Hibernate is ORM tool
+Hibernate is ORM tool, Java object representing table name called as Entity
-Java object representing table name called as Entity -hibernate.cfg.xml - define all the configuration - db url, username, pwd -HibernateConfig - class to instantiate SessionFactory hibernate-core starter - to use db with hibernate mysqldrive - communcating with db
+- hibernate.cfg.xml - define all the configuration - db url, username, pwd
+- HibernateConfig - class to instantiate SessionFactory
+- hibernate-core starter - to use db with hibernate
+- mysqldrive - communcating with db
-Entity - mapped with hibernate.cfg.xml
+- Entity - mapped with hibernate.cfg.xml
 - Dao all the methods manually starting the transaction and taking care about all the operations
 Advantage: No need to write basic sql query, for complex query you can write hquery language

-30-35-SBMS-20-NOV-23 -
+## 30-35-SBMS-20-NOV-23 -
-ddl-auto - create
+- ddl-auto - create
-ddl-auto - update
+- ddl-auto - update
-ddl-auto - validate -> migration versioning tools(Flyway, Liquibase) -> migrations of db version
+- ddl-auto - validate -> migration versioning tools(Flyway, Liquibase) -> migrations of db version
 Never take primitive data type for Entity(table creation) - first record it will store default value and then it will lead to nullpointer ..

 @GeneratedValue(strategy = GenerationType.AUTO) - Create new table hibernate_sequence to get next primary
 Problem - if we have two projects/tables/individual services in same database and if we are using above param then wrong primary key will get inserted because they are sharing primary key generation table
 @GeneratedValue(strategy = GenerationType.IDENTITY) - Check from table what was the last primary key and then it will insert next one

-36-35-SBMS-29-NOV-23
+## 31-35-SBMS-29-NOV-23
 ORM - object is directly mapping with your table. you can perform operation on entity using sessionFactory and transaction it will update your table in db.
 Diff(V. imp):
 session.get - directly taking from db